vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

        Refer to: `Set up readthedocs <https://tml.readthedocs.io/en/latest/readthedocs.html>`_
    * - \-\-env CHIP=--chip--
      - This is the chip family of your OS.
+   * - \-\-env EXTERNALPORT=--externalport--
+     - This is the external port that you can use when making an external connection to your TML solution

+       for external data ingestion.
+You will need this port in the `REST <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3b-i-rest-api-client>`_, and `gRPC <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3c-i-grpc-api-client>`_ clients.

+       Note: if EXTERNALPORT=-1, TSS will choose a free port randomly.
    * - --containername--
      - Your solution container name.